team-charls/charls-dotnet-imagesharp/README.md

 ### How to use the CharLS.Managed.ImageSharp codec

-The code example below shows how to add the codec to ImageSharp and use it:
+The code example below shows how to add the JPEG-LS codec to ImageSharp and use it:

 ```cs
 using SixLabors.ImageSharp;